-Nike stock represents a tiny portion of ownership in Nike — one of the most prominent sportswear companies in the world.
-This means that when you purchase Nike stock, you own a part of the company that makes your sneakers.
+Nike stock shares represent a portion of ownership in Nike, one of the most prominent sportswear companies in the world.
+This means that when you purchase Nike stock, you own a part of the company that makes many Americans’ sneakers.
+The business has been in the spotlight in recent years for its direct participation in social issues.
+This, along with Nike’s longstanding popularity, has won it attention from many investors.

 Investment services firm Computershare aids major companies in offering their stocks to the public, and Nike is one of them.
 Through this online-only portal, current and prospective investors can purchase Class B Common Stocks from Nike.
 If you need further help with creating an account, monitoring your shares or completing another task related to your investments, you can also reach Computershare at 1 (800) 756-8200.

 New Nike investors must make at least a $500 initial investment or $50 in recurring investment deposits.
 Online trading is generally cheaper than traditional alternatives, but there are still some costs to be mindful of.
-For example, Nike requires a $10 setup fee, $0.03 per share processing fees, a $5 one-time investment fee and a $2 recurring investment fee.
+For example, Nike requires a $10 setup fee, $0.05 per share processing fees, a $5 one-time investment fee and a $2.50 recurring investment fee.
+Dividend reinvestments also cost a 5% fee, up to a max of $5.

 Anyone who wants to purchase Nike shares independently in conjunction with other investments should join forces with a brokerage.
 At most brokerages, you can issue a market order or limit order.
 A market order is a normal purchase that you complete at the current stock price.
 Inversely, a limit order allows clients to set a benchmark price a stock has to reach before the funds are disbursed for investment.